The best things to learn in life is the habit of compromise because it is better to bend a little than to break a loving relationship – unknown.

 Coming to a compromise which you are both happy with is key to maintaining a good relationship and this starts with honesty.
 If you are not open and honest with how you feel about certain issues than you will not be able to have an open discussion and brainstorm ideas to come up with a compromise which suits you both.

-For example, I like to go out a lot at night but DJ likes to stay in and watch TV.
+For example, I like to go out a lot at night but Darren likes to stay in and watch TV.
 We compromised so that I go out to the cinema and darts each week with friends and he gets to stay home.
 This way we are both happy, rather than me making him come out with me or him making me stay home.

 Another example is our expectations for Christmas.
 To start with, we would argue about Christmas.
-Making Christmas really special for the kids was a top priority for me but to DJ Christmas was just another day.
+Making Christmas really special for the kids was a top priority for me but to Darren Christmas was just another day.
 Talking honestly about it helped us to understand each other.
 For me, it was really important that everything was perfect and the kids enjoyed themselves.
-To DJ he just saw stress and debt when he thought of Christmas.
+To Darren, he just saw stress and debt when he thought of Christmas.
 Talking things through helped us to reach a compromise and over the years he has discovered how great a family Christmas can be and is now much more festive than when we first met!

 There may be some things which you feel so strongly about, that you can not find a compromise that you can be happy with.
 An example of this could be if one of you wants children but the other does not.
 This is a huge life choice and there is no point saying that you will go along with your partner to keep the peace if it is not something that you can honestly live with as you will only end up resenting each other and be very unhappy.